jupl/btc-angular/README.md

 These commands add additional features/items to the project that are not included by default.

 #### `add:fastclick` / `rem:fastclick`
 Add/remove FastClick to/from the project for optimized click events in touch devices.
-Visit the [GitHub page](https://github.com/ftlabs/fastclick) for more information and instructions.
+Visit their [page](https://github.com/ftlabs/fastclick) for more information and instructions.

+#### `add:hammer` / `add:hammer:jquery` / `rem:hammer`
+Add/remove Hammer.js (standalone or jQuery plugin) to/from the project for touch event handling.
+Visit their [page](http://eightmedia.github.io/hammer.js/) for more information.

 ### Cordova
 These commands are to set up and initialize native projects that use Cordova to wrap your web application in a native app. `[platform]` denotes the application platform to build under.
 (Currently supporting `ios` and `android`) If you need access to the Cordova JavaScript from your page use the script tag: `<script src="cordova.js"></script>`